-While these steps are a quick and easy way to generate a bibliography from your RefWorks library, there are even more effective ways to use RefWorks to create in-text citations and bibliographies when writing papers.
+While these steps are a quick and easy way to generate a bibliography from your RefWorks library in your browswer, there are even more effective ways to use RefWorks add-ins for use in Microsoft Word and Google Docs to create in-text citations and bibliographies when writing papers.
 See information on Write-n-Cite for Microsoft Word and RefWorks in Google Docs for more details.

 If you are using RefWorks to format papers in CSE 8th Name-Year Sequence (the preferred style of the Furman Biology Department), you will need to update the CSE style in RefWorks in include full end pages for journal articles.
 You can use the Institution Style "Full End Page for CSE 8th, Name-Year" or make your own version of the style.

 Step-by-step instructions to updating CSE in your own style are available in the document linked below:

 Send a message anytime to email@example.com.

 Come by the Research Assistance Desk on your right as you enter the James B. Duke Library right in the heart of campus.

 Give us a call at (864) 294-2195